II. Qualifications to be a Candidate

 If you choose to print the Statement of Economic Interests form, make enough copies to:

-1. File the original with the Alabama Democratic Party
+1. File a copy with the Alabama Democratic Party

 2. Keep a copy for your files

-3. File a copy within 5 days of the date you become a candidate (you become a candidate when you file your Appointment of Principal Campaign Committee form with the Secretary of State) with the Alabama Ethics Commission, RSA Union, 100 N. Union St., Suite 104, Montgomery, AL 36104, or mail to P.O.
+3. File the original within 5 days of the date you become a candidate (you become a candidate when you file your Appointment of Principal Campaign Committee form with the Secretary of State) with the Alabama Ethics Commission, RSA Union, 100 N. Union St., Suite 104, Montgomery, AL 36104, or mail to P.O.
 Box 302300, Montgomery, AL 36130-2300.
 (Incumbents should have this form on file already.)

 4. JUDICIAL CANDIDATES ONLY: FILE A COPY WITH THE CLERK OF THE SUPREME COURT WITHIN 10 DAYS OF QUALIFYING AS A CANDIDATE, 300 Dexter Avenue, Montgomery, AL 36104.
 The Supreme Court also requires a financial disclosure form.
 Please direct all questions regarding Supreme Court filings to the Clerk of the Supreme Court.